Annotations#

 Writing /tmp/test_module/foo.py

-The following cell contains a simple script that uses foo
+The following cell contains a simple script that uses foo and lints it with mypy.

 %%writefile /tmp/test_module/s.py